ronaldoussoren/pyobjc/pyobjc/pyobjc-website/ReadMe.txt

   the lists of examples) and readme.txt (a longer description).
 The readme.txt is optional.
 - (Examples) The summary should be extracted from the readme file
+- (Examples) Somehow create an RSS feed with the most recent samples (the last month, adding older examples so ensure there are at least 10 samples in the feed)
-- Use the current website to create better template files
+- Use the current website to create better template files (WIP, a problem is that the current site sucks: it uses table-based layout)
 - Home page and news
+- RSS feed for news items
 - Extract documentation for pyobjc-core and framework wrappers
 - Download page
 - The current L&F on pyobjc.sf.net sucks, find something better